tleino/mxswm/README.md

 * Practically none on a standard Unix/Linux system that uses X11 Window System.

+## Debugging

+Enable synchronized (slow) behavior that help in debugging X11 errors.

+	$ mxswm sync

+By default mxswm does not have an error handler for X11 errors which makes mxswm crash when getting unexpected client behavior.
+This is so that the errors can be fixed from mxswm-side so that *mxswm* becomes robust and does not need error handler for these sort of things. **Help is wanted** in running *mxswm* with various client programs.

+You can also add -DTRACE to CFLAGS in Makefile for getting debug messages.
+When reporting bugs, sending the -DTRACE output would be good.

 ## Files

 * *~/.mxswm_socket* For runtime configuration using mxswmctl